 Digital actions are the simplest and most common kind of action.
 They are simply on or off, so the game simply polls repeatedly and listens for the state of these actions.

 Analog actions have one or more axes of data and are used for things like smoothly moving characters, steering cars, controlling cameras, etc. Standard joystick- and mouse- driven actions will usually have two axes, X and Y, but single-axis analog actions are possible too (such as those commonly bound to analog triggers); in this case the action data will still report two axes, but the Y axis will always be zero.

 All actions require identifying names such as "jump" or "punch".
 These string values are separate from the text the player sees (those are "Action Labels", and can be localized).

 Polling for actions based on string names is costly and inefficient, so when your game bootstraps the API it must register all the actions by name, receiving corresponding integer action handles in return.

 An action set is a logical grouping of associated actions.
-Only one action set can be active for any given controller at a given time.
+Only one action set can be active for any given input device at a given time.
 For instance, you can create a "menu" action set that is only active during menu sequences, as well as "driving", "walking", and "flying" action sets for a game like GTAV that features multiple vehicle and movement modes.
-Action Sets exist both in native and legacy mode.
+Action sets exist both in native and legacy mode.
 In native mode, they are explicitly defined by the developer and the game will make API calls to designate which action set is currently active.
 In legacy mode, action set changes must be manually triggered by the player themselves.
-In both cases, action sets are a way to free up space on the controller by removing the need to permanently bind every action that could ever happen anywhere in the game and always leaving it on.
+In both cases, action sets are a way to free up space on the input device by removing the need to permanently bind every action that could ever happen anywhere in the game and always leaving it on.